309thEDDGE/opal-helm/README.md

 >db.<name_of_collection>.find() // *shows all data in a specific collection

-### Create a Mongo User
+### Create a Mongo User and authentication

+By deafault SCRAM-SHA-256 is enabled as the authentication mechanism supported by a cluster configured for authentication with MongoDB 4.0 and later.
+Authentication requires a username, password, and a database name.
+The default database name is "admin"

 >db.createUser(
   {
     user: "user_name",
     pwd:  passwordPrompt(),   // or cleartext password
-    roles: [ { role: "readWrite", db: "name_of_database" },
+    roles: [ { role: "readWrite", db: "name_of_database" } ]
-             { role: "read", db: "name_of_database" } ]
   }
 )

 ### MongoDB Built-in Roles

-Mongo grats acces to data and commands through role.
+Mongo grants acces to data and commands through roles.
 These roles are built-in, but there is also the option to create user-defined roles.

+>**read** // *provides with user to read data on all non-system collections*

+>**readWrite** // *provides all the privileges of the read role and the ability to modify data on all non-system collections*

+>**dbAdmin** // *provides the ability to perform adminisrative tasks such as schema-related tasks, indexing, gathering statistics.
+This role does NOT grant privelges for user and role management.*

+>**dbOwner** // *provides the ability to perform any administrative task on the database.*

+>**userAdmin** // * provides the ability to create and modify roles and users on the current database.
+Since the userAdmin role allows users to grant any privilege to any user, including themselves, the role also indirectly provides superuser access to either the database or, if scoped to the admin database, the cluster.*

 ### Signing in as a user with specific roles
-To be able to securly enter a database you will need to login with the user credentials, this can be done with the following command:
+To be able to securly enter a database you will need to login with the user credentials and authentication method, this can be done with the following command in pymongo:

->db.auth( username, passwordPrompt())
+>from pymongo import MongoClient client = MongoClient('example.com',
+                     username='user',
+                     password='password',
+                     authSource='the_database',
+                     authMechanism='SCRAM-SHA-256')

 By default mongosh excludes all db.auth() operations from the saved history

+###

 ## TODO
 add the regcred-init repo to opal-helm add the argoCD repo to opal-helm